-To begin anew is always an act of risk, and hope, in the possibility of something impossible.
+To begin anew is always an act of risk and hope.
 This is what makes something new, actually new, and not just a re-assembling of the old.
 If it is truly new, then nothing like it has been seen or known before.
-Of course it is hard enough to invent something truly new, but to begin our own lives anew is much harder still.
-It is one thousand times harder.
+Beginning anew is a leap of faith in the possibility of something unknown.
+It is hard enough to invent something truly new, but to begin our lives anew is much harder still.

-Perhaps part of one answer lies in recognizing that beginning always seem impossible.
-And yet, many impossible things happen all of the time.
+Perhaps part of one answer lies in recognizing that true beginnings are by definition seemingly impossible.
+And yet, many of those impossible things happen all of the time.
 Every revolution seems impossible before it begins (which is why it doesn't begin earlier) and doomed to failure until it succeeds (which may be exactly why they do succeed).
 Every major historical step towards more justice and freedom seems impossible until it happens - the freedom of folks from slavery, the possibility of women voting, the reality of gay men and women marrying whomever they actually love, the Berlin Wall falling and the Soviet Union collapsing, and on and on...
-They all seemed impossible until the happened, perhaps until the day before they happened.
+They all seemed impossible until they happened, perhaps until the day before they happened.

-As we move forward into the New Year, I pray that we all find ways of leaning into the seemingly impossible; that we feel the spaciousness for the potential of something impossibly new; that we find community to support us as we leap, and risk, and plant, and love!
+As we move forward into the Rosh HaShanah, I pray that we all find ways of leaning into the seemingly impossible; that we feel the spaciousness for the potential of something truly new; that we find community to support us as we leap, and risk, and plant, and love!